bigomics/omicsplayground-doc/modules/mod2_clustering.rst

 * The 'meta' method combines the score of the former methods in a multiplicative manner.

-The following plot represents the the resulting feature-set ranking.
+The following plot represents the resulting feature-set ranking.

 .. figure:: figures/psc3.6.png
     :align: center